publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXI/m__us_usc_t16_s460jjj–1.md

     (c) __Cultural resources__

         In administering the recreation area, the Secretary shall give particular emphasis to the preservation, stabilization, and protection of cultural resources located within the recreation area in furtherance of the Archaeological Resources Protection Act of 1979 \[[16 U.S.C.
-470aa][/us/usc/t16/s470aa] et seq.\], the National Historic Preservation Act \[[16 U.S.C.
-470][/us/usc/t16/s470] et seq.\], and the Act of August 11, 1978 \[[42 U.S.C.
+470aa][/us/usc/t16/s470aa] et seq.\], the National Historic Preservation Act, <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  and the Act of August 11, 1978 \[[42 U.S.C.
 1996][/us/usc/t42/s1996], 1996a\] (commonly referred to as the “American Indian Religious Freedom Act”).

     (d) __Native Americans__